Thanka-Digital/beej-monorepo/apps/docs/docs/overview/theming.md

   --color-info: #6cb2eb;
   --color-neutral: #3d4451;
 }
-/* highlight-end */

 ....
 ```

-For tailwind theme configuration we are using the `@tailwindcss/vite` package which is the current latest way of integrating tailwind to `vite` projects.
+For tailwind theme configuration we are using the `@tailwindcss/vite` package which is the current latest way of integrating tailwind to `vite` projects alongside `tailwind v4`.
 They use the new concept of **theme variable** which is used directly in the `css`

 For more detial on theme variable [see tailwindcss's docs](https://tailwindcss.com/docs/theme)